Writing Microstation (DGN) Text Nodes with FME

 Once the transformer has been added, connect the Merged port from the FeatureMerger transformer to the AttributeCopier.

-Open the AttributeCopier parameters, thus will allow you to create a new attribute based on the original attributes that were read in.
+Open the AttributeCopier parameters, this will allow you to create a new attribute based on the original attributes that were read in.

 Click the Input Attribute drop-down and select Species.

-Click the Output Attribute drop-down and type igds_text_string.
+Click the Output Attribute box and type igds_text_string.

 The igds_text_string is the attribute that the Microstation writer uses to create text on dgn.